cankromo/LAS/README.md

 3. Install the required dependencies by running `pip install -r requirements.txt`.
 4. Run the program by executing `python scripts/main.py`.

-## Usage
-LAS: QR code supported user tracking system with an administrative interface, shows the monthly, weekly and hourly user numbers in the location statistically and visually to the administrator.

 ## Acknowledgements